6lackAli3n/WeatherApp-Project/README.md

 1. Enter a city name in the search bar
 2. Click the search button or press Enter
 3. View current weather conditions
-4. Scroll down for hourly forecast
+4. Scroll horizontally for hourly forecast
 " >> README.md

 # Add API Reference